 Most people know that you need to save money for retirement.
 However, how many people know how much money they need to save?
 Do you?

-According to the Employee Benefit Research Institutes' March 2014 Retirement Confidence Survey from EBRI, two thirds of workers are confident that they are doing a good job saving for retirement.
+According to the 2020 Retirement Confidence Survey from EBRI, two thirds of workers are confident that they are doing a good job saving for retirement.
 Even though two thirds of workers feel confident, a majority of workers, 6 in 10, feel stress towards preparing for retirement.
-Figuring out how much you'll need to retire is the one of the most important questions you can ask.
+Figuring out how much you will need to retire is one of the most important questions you can ask.
 Unfortunately, it is not an easy one to answer.

 That is because every retiree has different lifestyle plans for their retirement.
 Some want to spend their retirement years taking cruises and traveling the globe.
 Others want to spend their time taking their grandchildren miniature golfing.
 One of these options, obviously, costs more than the other.

 Again, how do you calculate that figure?
 You have several options.

 The advice from financial and retirement experts can be frightening to those planning for their retirement.
-There are even various 'rules of thumb' that workers are advised to consider as they contemplate their retirement needs.
+There are even various advisory 'rules of thumb' that workers should consider as they contemplate their retirement needs.
 Some focus on your income, others your anticipated expenses and a third on just reaching savings targets.

-Once you know what you'll need on an annual basis, you'll then want to subtract what you can expect from Social Security, pension benefits or any other continued streams of income you will receive post-retirement.
-The remainder is what you'll need to withdraw from your nest egg each year.
+Once you know what you will need on an annual basis, you will then want to subtract what you can expect from Social Security, pension benefits or any other continued streams of income you will receive post-retirement.
+The remainder is what you will need to withdraw from your nest egg each year.